sashalex007/quartz_blog/content/leetcode/Maximize score of numbers in ranges.md

 We chose 0, 5, 10!
 By choosing 10, we have overshot the last interval!
 So 5 and every score above it is invalid.
 We end with a max-score of 4!

 This problem is ultra confusing in the way it is formulated, but we can restate it as such: What is the maximum jump we can make through the intervals such that no interval is over-shot.
-Under-shooting is fine.
+Under-shooting is allowed.

 How do you make the connection from "minimum difference" to "jumps"?
 Well if you think about it, the size of a jump `x`  **guarantees** that no two numbers landed on (chosen) will be **less than `x` apart**.
 Admittedly, this is a subtle connection.